geekyneha/todoify-frontend/README.md

 The Todoify Frontend communicates with the Todoify Backend to perform CRUD (Create, Read, Update, Delete) operations on to-do tasks.
 It utilizes React for building the user interface and Axios for making HTTP requests to the backend API.

+## 🔗 Backend

+The Todoify Backend is deployed and accessible at: [https://todoify-backend.onrender.com](https://todoify-backend.onrender.com)

+For more details, visit the backend repository: [https://github.com/geekyneha/todoify-backend](https://github.com/geekyneha/todoify-backend)

 ## 🛠️ Technologies Used

 - **React**: ⚛️ A JavaScript library for building user interfaces.